 Interview Process Description

-Phone Interviews: The phone interviews will take place Dec.
-13-17, 2021.
-Typically two staff members are present (according to their schedules) for the 45-50 minute phone interviews and take turns asking questions.
+Zoom Interviews: The Zoom interviews will take place Dec.
+11-14, 2023.
+Typically two staff members are present (according to their schedules) for the 45-50 minute Zoom interviews and take turns asking questions.
 We meet as a team at the conclusion of the interviews to discuss the candidates and all staff contribute to the rankings.
 The Training Director submits and certifies the rank list before the ranking deadline and before the optional open house.
 See below for information about the open house and rationale for this process.

 Commitment to Equity: Our site is committed to implementing practices in the intern application and interviewing process that are as free from bias as possible.
 We recognize the socioeconomic impact of traveling for interviews, and thus do not conduct on-site interviews.
-We also acknowledge that bias can impact interviews in which candidates are visible to the interviewers.
-While there is no way to avoid bias completely, we hope that by offering telephone interviews, we are inviting candidates to participate in a process that is thoughtfully and equitably designed.
+While there is no way to avoid bias completely, we hope that by offering Zoom interviews and identifying as a staff the assumptions we may make based on candidate appearance, accent, visible surroundings and other factors, we are inviting candidates to participate in a process that is thoughtfully and equitably designed.

 Optional Open House

 Background Check: If a candidate matches with our site, UW Tacoma will conduct a national criminal conviction background check (at no cost to the candidate) along with a self-disclosure questionnaire that will be submitted to UW Human Resources.
-The background check typically occurs within one month of the internship start date.
-While hiring is contingent upon successful completion of a background check, a criminal conviction is not an automatic bar to being hired at CAPS.
-Eligibility for hiring will be determined by the CAPS administration in consultation with UW Human Resources.
+The background check typically occurs within six months of the internship start date.
+While hiring is contingent upon successful completion of a background check, a criminal conviction is not an automatic bar to being hired at PAWS.
+Eligibility for hiring will be determined by the PAWS administration in consultation with UW Human Resources.
 Applicants who match to our program but do not successfully pass this background check will not be hired as doctoral psychology interns.
 See RCW 43.43.830 for relevant Washington state regulatory guidelines/definitions.